Junaid Siddique (United Arab Emirates cricketer)

-Zunaed Siddique (born 6 December 1992) is a Pakistani-born cricketer who plays for the United Arab Emirates national cricket team.
+Junaid Siddique (born 6 December 1992) is a Pakistani-born cricketer who plays for the United Arab Emirates national cricket team.
 Siddique was born in Multan, Pakistan.
 He moved to the UAE in 2014.

+International career

 In October 2019, he was added to the UAE squad for the 2019 ICC T20 World Cup Qualifier tournament in the UAE.
 He made his Twenty20 International (T20I) debut for the UAE, against Oman, on 18 October 2019.
 In December 2019, he was named in the One Day International (ODI) squad for the 2019 United Arab Emirates Tri-Nation Series.
 He made his ODI debut against the United States on 8 December 2019.
 In December 2020, Siddique was one of ten cricketers to be awarded a year-long full-time contract by the Emirates Cricket Board.

+In January 2026, Siddique was named in UAE's squad for the 2026 T20 World Cup.